Logo Voyage

 Signage for hostess bars in Kabukichō, Tokyo

 Quite a few young women choose to work in the hostess industry, where they entertain Japanese men over drinks in tiny bars known as sunakku (スナック) and are paid for their time.
 While pay can be good, visas for this line of work are difficult if not impossible to obtain and most work illegally.
-The nature of the work also carries its own risks, notably poor career prospects, alcoholism, smoking, potential problems from clients such as groping and lewd questions, and even harassment or worse, exemplified by the abduction and murder of hostess Lucie Blackman in 2000.
+The nature of the work also carries its own risks, notably poor career prospects, alcoholism, constant exposure to second-hand cigarette smoke, groping and lewd questions from clients, even harassment or worse, exemplified by the abduction and murder of hostess Lucie Blackman in 2000.

 While there are host bars where young men entertain women, very few foreigners work at host clubs.